dannas/dannas.github.com/_drafts/lets_implement_system.md

 }
 ```

-The child can the read or write to the file depending on what mode it was opened with in the parent.
-For the program above, the `fd` for /etc/passwd will be `3` so this program will write the content of the file to `stdout`.
+The child can then read or write to the file depending on what mode it was opened with in the parent.
+For the program above, the `fd` for `/etc/passwd` will be `3` so this program will write the content of the file to `stdout`.

 ```
 int main() {